 How Mini Implants Simplify Tooth Replacement

-Mini dental implants are significantly smaller than traditional implants—less than 3 millimeters in diameter.
-But it’s not just about size.
-It’s about how that size, combined with a simpler design, changes everything about the treatment process.
+Mini dental implants are much smaller than traditional implants—typically less than 3 millimeters in diameter.
+But it’s not just the size that sets them apart.
+It’s the simplified design that transforms the entire treatment experience.

 Improving Oral Health With Traditional Dental Implant Alternatives